-If you behave like this during the interview, you are sure to make a good first impression on a hiring manager with your confidence, positive attitude, good manners, and politeness.
+If you behave like this during the interview, you are sure to make a good first impression on a hiring manager with your communication skills, confidence, positive attitude, good manners, and politeness.

 But the interview is a second step in the hiring process and to get to this stage, you have to make a good first impression on a recruiter with your resume and cover letter.